kleinfreund/dotfiles/ubuntu-setup-tips.md

-# Ubuntu Setup Tips
+# Ubuntu setup tips

-Setting up a newly installed operating system can become frustrating quickly.
-Especially when it was forced upon ourselves (e.g. the hard drive died again).
-This is a collection of tips that are part of my backup strategy.
-Here, I try to document what things I configure with my operating system, what software I install, etc. This is highly opinionated.
-This setup works for me but might not for you.
+This document contains a collection of tips for setting up certain things on a newly installed copy of Ubuntu that I might forget about.

-## General Ubuntu Settings
+## General settings

-When something was configured via `gsettings set`, this can be reverted back to its original state via `gsettings reset`.
+**Tip**: When something was configured via `gsettings set`, this can be reverted back to its original state via `gsettings reset`.

 ### Global file associations